Paramboia/pokemon-fusion/app/api/generate/README.md

 - `USE_STABLE_DIFFUSION` - Enable Stable Diffusion 3.5 (requires additional licensing)
 - `REPLICATE_API_TOKEN` - API token for Replicate
 - `OPENAI_API_KEY` - API key for OpenAI (for enhancement)
-- `ENHANCEMENT_TIMEOUT` - Timeout for the enhancement process in milliseconds (default: 60000)
+- `ENHANCEMENT_TIMEOUT` - Timeout for the enhancement process in milliseconds (default: 90000 - 90 seconds)

 ## Error Handling and Fallbacks